chittipakasree99-art/K8S/web/guestbook-go/README.md

 ### Step One: Create the Redis master pod<a id="step-one"></a>

-Use the `examples/guestbook-go/redis-master-controller.yaml` file to create a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and Redis master [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
+Use the `redis-master-controller.yaml` file to create a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and Redis master [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 The pod runs a Redis key-value server in a container.
-Using a deployment is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).
+Using a deployment is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the [self-healing] mechanism (https://kubernetes.io/docs/concepts/architecture/self-healing/) in Kubernetes (keeps the pods alive).

 1. Use the [redis-master-controller.yaml](redis-master-controller.yaml) file to create the Redis master deployment in your Kubernetes cluster by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl apply -f guestbook-go/redis-master-controller.yaml
+    $ kubectl apply -f redis-master-controller.yaml

     ```